(This post may include affiliate links. You can read about our affiliate policy here.)

 Swappa Review:

 The relatively few complaints we found about Swappa largely were from sellers who didn’t like the extensive verification process.
 A few buyers also complained that some phones that were on payment plans escaped Swappa’s screen and were later found to be problematic.
-If you buy on this site, you should do some due diligence on the phone you’re getting.
+And, several buyers don’t like Swappa’s policy not to support returns for “buyers remorse.”

 What their users say: From the Better Business Bureau: